 We encourage all companies – not just those featured on SPOTT – to make their sustainability policies and commitments publicly available.
 Without such transparency it is impossible for third parties to evaluate their content, and thus, assess ESG risks or hold companies accountable.
 SPOTT also encourages companies to regularly report on their progress towards meeting their commitments.

 However, a high level of company transparency does not necessarily mean that a company is sustainable in terms of its impacts on the ground.
 As such, SPOTT does not directly assess the implementation of policies and commitments.
-While SPOTT includes some indicators focused on companies self-reporting progress against targets (e.g. water intensity of operations), it is primarily focused on the existence and availability of public policies and commitments.

-Non-genuine score changes
+Genuine and non-genuine score changes

 SPOTT assessments rely on publicly available information.
 Though we take every care to capture all available information, there may be instances where we discover new information or reassess data, resulting in a non-genuine* change to a company’s score.
 Providing reasons for these changes helps users to identify when a company is genuinely improving: